webis-de/small-text/docs/components/stopping_criteria.rst

 Stopping Criteria
 =================

-Stopping criteria provide you an indication when to exit the active learning loop.
+Stopping criteria indicate when to exit the active learning loop.

 Pre-implemented Stopping Criteria
 =================================